ajktown/.github/pull_request_template.md

 - [ ] `TODOs` of associated issue (or TODOs here, if present) are handled and checked

 ## Checklist (Reviewers)
+- [ ] Check if there are any other missing TODOs that are not yet listed
 - [ ] Every item on the checklist has been addressed accordingly